 Proper Hydration and the Wet-Bulb Globe Temperature

-Based on what the WBGT is you can calculate how much water you need to intake to stay properly hydrated on extremely hot days.
-My alma mater (Western Kentucky University) already made the calculations for you.
+Based on the WBGT, you can calculate how much water you need to intake to stay properly hydrated on extremely hot days.
+Check out these Western Kentucky University calculations for you.
 Follow these guidelines to stay hydrated in this blistering heat.